josephgodwinkimani/vue-commerce-lab/README.md

 This repository houses an experimental ecommerce store that serves as a practical application for learning and implementing **Laravel**.

-The project is enriched with a modern tech stack, utilizing **Vue.js** and **Inertia.js** for seamless single-page application experiences.
-Tailwind CSS provides the styling, ensuring a responsive and visually appealing interface.
+The project is enriched with a modern tech stack, utilizing **Vue.js** and **Inertia.js** for seamless single-page application experiences. **TailwindCSS** provides the styling, ensuring a responsive and visually appealing interface.

 **Key Features:** 🛠